projectshift/shift-schema/README.md

 ## model:

 You can use any kind of object or a dictionary as your model.
-If you use filtering model data will be changed in-place by applying filters you define.
+If you use filtering model will be changed in-place by applying the filters you define.

 ## schema: